Search

 Sanhedrin 51

-A braita ×s quoted in which a range of possibilities are suggested regarding the verse about the daughter of a kohen who gets burned for disgracing her father.
-After each suggestion the braita concludes with what the verse is actually referring to.
-The gemara questions each of the suggestions and explains the opinion of Rabbi Eliezer which is hard to understand.
+A braita is quoted in which a range of possibilities are suggested regarding the verse about the daughter of a kohen who gets burned for disgracing her father.
+After each suggestion, the braita concludes with what the verse is actually referring to.
+The Gemara questions most of the suggestions, trying to understand why they were even suggested.
+And they suggest various ways of understanding the opinion of Rabbi Eliezer which is hard to understand.

 I have a source only for the case of a priest’s daughter who married a priest.
 From where do I derive that she is also liable to be executed by burning if she married a Levite or an Israelite, a Samaritan, a priest disqualified due to flawed lineage [ḥalal], a son born from an incestuous or adulterous relationship [mamzer], or a Gibeonite?
 The verse states: “And the daughter of a priest,” indicating that this halakha applies even if she is not now a priestess, having married a non-priest.